uds-psl/coq-synthetic-incompleteness/README.md

 - navigate to the `theories` directory
 - `make all` builds the whole library and might take >30min
-- `make FOL/Incompleteness/fol_incompleteness.vo FOL/Incompleteness/completeness.vo` compiles all files necessary to assess the incompleteness results
+- `make FOL/Incompleteness/fol_incompleteness.vo FOL/Incompleteness/completeness.vo` compiles all files necessary to assess the incompleteness results in <15min
 - `make html` generates clickable coqdoc `.html` in the `website` subdirectory
 - `make clean` removes all build files in `theories` and `.html` files in the `website` directory